Equivalence of inequality indices in the three-dimensional model of informetric impact: Experiments

-\mysection{Analysis of citation data from RePEc} Theoretical models are merely approximations of the real-world phenomena under scrutiny.
-Thus, empirical data might deviate from the assumed idealisations.
-Also, looking beyond our simple iterative process, we know that uncountably many probability vectors yield a specific Gini, Bonferroni, or any other index.
-After all, these measures were introduced to respond to the different needs of the practitioners; see, e.g., \cite{imedioolmedo,parasite}.
-Some of them are, for example, more responsive to increasing (via the principle of progressive transfers) the amount of probability mass in the tail of the distribution than others.
-In particular, as reported in \cite{ciommi}, the Gini, Bonferroni, and De Vergottini indices belong to the class of linear measures introduced in \cite{mehran}.
+Looking beyond our simple iterative process, we know that uncountably many normalised vectors yield a specific Gini, Bonferroni, or any other index.
+After all, these measures were introduced to respond to the different needs of the practitioners \citep{imedioolmedo,parasite}.
+Some of them are, for example, more responsive to the increasing of the amount of mass in the tail of the distribution (via the principle of progressive transfers) than others.
+In particular, as reported by \citet{ciommi}, the Gini, Bonferroni, and De Vergottini indices belong to the class of linear measures introduced by \citet{mehran}.
 They note that \textit{for the Bonferroni and De Vergottini indices, the effect of a transfer also depends on the position of individuals, making the Bonferroni index more sensitive to transfers that occur at the lower end of the income distribution and the De Vergottini index more sensitive to variations among the richest}.

-Therefore, we should be interested in verifying how well our formulae describe the underlying structure of real datasets.
+Theoretical models are merely approximations of the real-world phenomena under scrutiny, but some models are more useful than others. \citet{OurGiniLorenz} have already noted that the Gini-stable model provides a good fit to a variety of informetric and other data, even though the assumption about the Gini index's being constant throughout all iterations is merely an idealisation, which does not necessarily have to hold throughout the whole agent's lifespan.

+Therefore, we should be interested in verifying how well our formulae approximate the hidden relationships present in real datasets.
 Let us thus consider citation data from the RePEc database (Research Papers in Economics; see \url{https://citec.repec.org/}), which features $66{,}347$ authors and $1{,}843{,}967$ papers.
-In the data cleansing step, we have omitted the authors who published less than $5$ cited papers and whose $h$-index was less than $3$.
+In the data cleansing step, we have omitted the authors who published less than $5$ cited papers and whose $h$-index was less than $3$ for such samples are too small to make the analysis robust enough.
+This resulted in $n=36{,}425$ citation records of the form $\left(x_1^{(i)},\dots,x^{(i)}_{N^{(i)}}\right)$, where $N^{(i)}$ gives the total number of items published by the $i$-th author and $x_k^{(i)}$ gives the number of citations to their $k$-th most cited works.